-SECTION 7: POLICY ON THE EMPLOYMENT OF PEOPLE WITH DISABILITIES
+7. POLICY ON THE EMPLOYMENT OF PEOPLE WITH DISABILITIES

 The Council, as an equal opportunity employer, is fully committed to improving work and career opportunities for people with disabilities.
-Appendix 6 of these Guidelines details the positive steps which will be taken to achieve this objective and thereby provide a foundation and focus for maintaining good employment practices within the Council.
+Appendix 6 of this guidance details the positive steps which will be taken to achieve this objective and thereby provide a foundation and focus for maintaining good employment practices within the Council.

-SECTION 8: COMPLAINTS PROCEDURE
+8. COMPLAINTS PROCEDURE